 Buying a condo?
 Check out the reserve fund

-A portion of every condo owner’s monthly maintenance fee goes into a reserve fund.
+A portion of every condo owner’s monthly maintenance fee goes into a condo reserve fund.
 That money is then set aside by the condo corporation to pay for things like a new roof, or repairs to common areas like the elevator.
-Expenses come up that are both planned and unplanned, and the condo corp must ensure enough money is in the reserve fund to cover all of them, while maintaining an adequate buffer for other short term or long term needs.
+Expenses come up that are both planned and unplanned.
+So, the condo corp must ensure enough money is in the reserve fund to cover all of them.
+At the same time, they must maintain an adequate buffer for other short term or long term needs.

 So, when you’re putting in an offer to purchase the condo…

 One of the main conditions you should include is to see the “status certificate” for the condo.
 That document will include details about the reserve fund, so you and your lawyer can evaluate whether the condo is run properly.
-Your objective is to minimize risk so that you’re not caught having to pay for a big repair down the road, just because there wasn’t enough money set aside in the condo’s reserve fund.
+Your objective is to minimize risk.
+You want to avoid having to pay for a big repair down the road, just because there wasn’t enough money set aside in the condo’s reserve fund.

 What to look for in the reserve fund: